Duxter7/GA-English-Notes/IT English 2 (A2).md

 I don't know anything
 I don't have any cars
-He doesn't have any desire
+He doesn't have any desire to work